Changes to Visiting at Caboolture

 We welcome family and friends to visit patients during their stay.
-The main entrance and the Emergency Department entrance are both accessed via McKean Street and close to the main car park.
+The main entrance and the Emergency Department entrance are both accessed via Mewett Street and close to the main car park.

 Visiting hours and wards

 If you need to visit or stay outside of these hours, or if a patient needs or wants extra rest time, please speak with the Nurse Unit Manager who will help find a solution that is in the best interest of each patient.
-We ask all visitors to keep noise to a minimum.
+As a visitor, we ask you to always remember to keep noise to a minimum.
 Children must be accompanied by an adult at all times.

 Toilets, disabled toilets and baby change rooms are available in the hospital.
 Please ask staff or volunteers for the facility closest to you.